network3d/network3d/README.md

 - 👋 Hi, I’m @network3d
 - 👀 I’m interested in Threat Intelligence, and Deep Learning.
-- 🌱 I’m currently learning that should not have done some things in my youth.
+- 🌱 I’m currently learning that I should not have done some things in my youth.
 - 💞️ I’m looking for interesting ideas regarding old problems.
 - 📫 How to reach me?
 I'm elusive, so who knows...